 It is in this context that our implementing partner, a large MFI active in five states in India, introduced a sanitation loan product for their existing clients.
-The MFI provides financial - primarily microcredit and microinsurance - and non-financial services to groups of women from low-income households in rural and semi-urban areas.
-It offers a wide range of loans including income generating, emergency, festival, and education loans.
+The MFI provides services to groups of women from low-income households in rural and semi-urban areas.
+It offers a wide range of loans including income-generating, emergency, festival, and education loans.
 The MFI started providing sanitation loans in 2009, introducing these in our study area from 2014 onwards.
-At the time of the intervention roll-out, the MFI was the only provider of sanitation loans in the study area.

-The sanitation loan offered by the MFI covers a maximum amount of INR 15,000 (USD 225), incurring an interest rate of 22 percent per annum (later reduced to 20 percent and then 18 percent) at a declining balance over a 2-year repayment period.
-The interest rate reductions were part of a general policy change across all loans offered in response to a reduction in its cost of capital.
+The new sanitation loan covered a maximum amount of INR 15,000 (USD 225), incurring an interest rate of 22 percent per annum (later reduced to 20 percent and then 18 percent) at a declining balance over a 2-year repayment period.
+The interest rate reductions were part of a general policy change across all loans offered in response to a reduction in the MFI's cost of capital.
 The loan amount is sufficient to cover the costs of SBM recommended low-cost toilets, but is much lower than the INR 25,000 (USD 375) cost reported by the average control group household.
 In addition to the interest, loan costs include a processing fee of 1.1 percent of the total amount and a INR 306 life insurance premium.
 Clients could repay the loans through regular weekly or bi-weekly payments.
 In practice, all clients chose to make weekly repayments.

-The loan amount is higher than that for other non-productive loans offered by the MFI, and carries a similar or lower interest rate and a longer repayment period.4 Business loan products are of a similar or larger size, but have a higher interest rate.
+The loan amount is higher than that for other non-productive loans offered by the MFI, and carries a similar or lower interest rate and a longer repayment period.5 Business loan products are of a similar or larger size, but have a higher interest rate.
 There is no collateral requirement but loans are provided through joint-liability lending groups of 5 - 10 members.
-Only women who have been clients of the MFI for at least one year are eligible to take a sanitation loan.
-Each client can take one sanitation loan only and this loan can be taken in parallel to other loans.
-The MFI requires clients to obtain agreement from their spouses before the application for any loan is processed.
-A credit bureau check is conducted for all loan applications, and applications are rejected if the client does not satisfy the criteria set out by the Reserve Bank of India (RBI).5 Table 1 summarises the sanitation loan characteristics.